Frijol/climate-change/notes/_notes.md

 * EPA warns that indoor air pollution is the United States' number one environmental threat to health, 2-10x worse than outdoor air pollution [Louv, 112][Louv]
 * Growing body of evidence suggests that quality of exposure to nature has large effects on human health and child development [Louv, 39][Louv]
 * USDA projects forests declining from 767,000 acres (1982) to 377,000 acres (2022).
 [Louv, 29][Louv]
+* "...in India and China some 200 million people have emerged from poverty in the last 30 years, most of them moving from low-impact village life to middle-class life in urban areas.
+But, as economists point out, there are still 200 million behind them , and another 200 million behind them ... all waiting their turn.
+Their governments will not be able to dey them, and they will not deny themselves, an American style of life."
+[Friedman, 64][Friedman]
+* "In 2006, members of the OPEC oil cartel earned $506 billion from oil exports.
+In 2007, OPEC income rose to roughly $535 billion, and it was expected to surge to over $600 billion in 2008."
+[Friedman, 79][Friedman]
+* Friedman's "First Law of Petropolitics": As the price of oil goes up, the pace of freedom goes down; and as the price of oil goes down, the pace of freedom goes up [Friedman, 81][Friedman]
+* "I first hear the term 'energy poverty from Robert, Freling ...
+The right of every person to have access to energy is as fundamental as the right to access to air and water, Freling argues."
+[Friedman, 155][Friedman]

 {% include "../BIBLIOGRAPHY.md" %}